Alghero–Fertilia Airport: Development in the 2000s

-30 March 2009, Alghero Airport became a Ryanair airline hub, with two aircraft with their crews based there.
+30 March 2009, Ryanair based two aircraft with their crews based at the airport.
 The airport's relationship with the Irish company has not always been smooth.
 For example, in August 2009, Ryanair announced it would discontinue the routes between Frankfurt Hahn and Madrid from October of the same year in addition to withdrawing various seasonal flights.
 The matter was eventually resolved and the routes were not cancelled.
 In January 2010, Ryanair asked for further subsidies from the local authorities.
 When this was refused, Ryanair announced it would cut seven routes to and from the airport.
 The local government signed agreements with Meridiana Fly and Alitalia to take over some routes, ending Ryanair's near monopoly on international flights from the airport.
-However the new routes were quickly cancelled due to poor load-factors.
+However, the new routes were quickly cancelled due to poor load-factors.
 Ryanair has resumed some of the cancelled routes (although flights to Hahn and Charleroi ended in October 2013) and remains the dominant carrier at the airport.